 I so desire to build my own furniture one day but my confidence level is low when it comes to this.
 All that measuring perfectly scares me.
-However, Denise (Operation Restoration: Home Edition mommy) is so easy going I figured I would try my hand at making some custom bookshelves for her living room.
+However, my friend asked me to make her some bookshelves, and she is so easy going I figured I would try my hand at making some custom bookshelves for her living room.

-I spent about $60 in wood and screws for each bookcase, which was pretty good considering they are solid wood and fit the specifications I needed.
+I spent about $60 on wood and screws for each bookcase, which was pretty good considering they are solid wood and fit the specifications I needed.

 CUT LIST FOR 83 1/2″ HEIGHT

 - 2 – 1×12 @ 80 3/4″ (sides)

 - 4 – 1×2 @ 11 1/4″ (side trim)

 - 4 – 2×2 @ 82 3/4″ (legs)

 - 4 – 2×2 @ 21 1/2″ (top supports and bottom shelf trim)

 - 6 – 1×12 @ 21 1/2″ (shelves)

 - 10 – 1×2 @ 21 1/2″ (shelf trim)